Thyroid Surgery

 Scar, 2 weeks after the right thyroid lobectomy (removal of the right 1/2 of the thyroid) for 6 cm (2 and 1/4 inches) hyperfunctioning nodule.

-Scar, 2 weeks after a total thyroidectomy with central neck (level 6 and 7) lymph nodes dissection for metastatic to the lymph nodes Papillary Thyroid Carcinoma.
+Scar, 2 weeks after a total thyroidectomy with central neck (level 6 and 7) lymph nodes dissection for metastasis to the lymph nodes Papillary Thyroid Carcinoma.

 Scar, 2 weeks after total thyroidectomy for small Papillary Thyroid Carcinoma.

-A large thyroid goiter with multiple nodules that has extended inside of the chest cavity on the left side (multinodular goiter measured 3 and 1/2 inches width with intrathorasic extension on the left).
+A large thyroid goiter with multiple nodules that has extended inside the chest cavity on the left side (multinodular goiter measured 3 and 1/2 inches in width with intrathoracic extension on the left).

-Scar, 2 weeks after the a total thyroidectomy in patient with goiter on the picture above: there was no chest split performed and an entire procedure has been performed through the neck; this scar is less then 2 inches, while the thyroid goiter itself is measured 3 and 1/2 inches).
+Scar, 2 weeks after a total thyroidectomy in a patient with goiter, as shown in the picture above: no chest split was performed, and the entire procedure was performed through the neck; this scar is less than 2 inches, while the thyroid goiter itself measures 3 and 1/2 inches.

 A large multinodular thyroid gland with extension of the entire right side into the right chest cavity.
 Surgery was performed through the neck incision without chest opening.

-Scar, 2 weeks after a total thyroidectomy for small Papillary Thyroid Carcinoma.
+Scar, 2 weeks after a total thyroidectomy for a small Papillary Thyroid Carcinoma.

 Scar, 1 year and 3 months after a total thyroidectomy with central neck (level 6 and 7) lymph nodes dissection for a Papillary Thyroid Carcinoma.